MohammedHuzaif16/Decentralized-E-commerce-clone/README.md

 2. open the terminal
 3. change directory to current project folder
 4. npm install (to install the node modules)
-5. npm hardhat node to start the hardhat server and generate the private keys and accounts with fake ethereum
+5. npx hardhat node to start the hardhat server and generate the private keys and accounts with fake ethereum
 6. use a private key and add it to metamask to get the account with 10000 fake ethereum
 7. to run it locally open anohter vs code terminal and type in terminal npx hardhat run scripts/deploy.js --network localhost